Why Most High-Ticket Sellers Lose Money in DMs

 - The trust receipt.
 "Here are our doctor's credentials and the clinic's certifications."
 Documentation.

 For agencies selling AI to clients, the receipts are: a Loom of the AI in action, a screenshot of a closed deal, and a testimonial from a real client.
+If you want the receipts done for you, the high-ticket closing vault breaks down 12 annotated DM patterns you can model line by line.

 Three receipts in three separate messages.
 Spaced 30 seconds apart.
 Each one stands alone.